The Pennoni Honors College

 Current Student and Transfer Admits:

-Students who join the Honors Program in either their Sophomore or Junior year must complete 5 credits of coursework in the HNRS subject code in lieu of the Civic Foundations first-year course series.
+Students who join the Honors Program in either their Sophomore or Junior year must complete 5 credits of any HNRS courses with the Honors Civic Foundations (HCIV) attribute in lieu of the Civic Foundations first-year course series.

 Honors Experiential Learning3.0